Frequently Asked Questions

 How are handmade soy candles made?

-Each of our candles are hand poured for the best quality possible.
+Each of our candles is hand poured for the best quality possible.

 Are Beckley’s Best candles all natural soy candles?